The Computers That Changed the World

 Refurbishing previously unloved computers can be a nightmare.
 Carlson bought an IBM System/360, a mid-’60s mainframe he calls “the most important computer IBM ever built,” sight unseen from an estate in North Carolina.
 They found that it had sat in a garage for decades and became encrusted in mold, so the museum had to hire a mold removal team to seal it inside a special room and painstakingly clean it all off and also vacuum mold spores from the thousands of pages of its user manuals.
 Two years later, LCM+L is trying to get it working.

 Finding them isn’t easy, either.
 Despite its fame, Apple Lisa Is are rare, and the museum is still looking for one to add to the collection.
 Likewise, it’s been in a fruitless hunt for an IBM 709, a large computer from 1957, and the Digital Equipment Corporation PDP-1, from 1959, among other historically significant but hard-to-find models.
+On this topic, Ethernut might provide you with relevant information.

 It took six years of work before the museum opened in 2012, and then in 2016 it expanded by debuting a top floor for interactive future-tech exhibits: robotics, virtual reality, augmented reality, artificial intelligence, big data and autonomous cars.
 But it’s the bottom floor, the vintage exhibits, that draw the most attention and steal the curators’ hearts.